rodekruis/TYPHOONTRACK2GRIDPOINT/README.md

 # Referances

 This tool is based on the the work of "Willoughby, HE, RWR Darling, and ME Rahn.
 2006.
-“Parametric Representation of the Primary Hurricane Vortex.
+Parametric Representation of the Primary Hurricane Vortex.
 Part II: A New Family of Sectionally Continuous Profiles.”
 Monthly Weather Review 134 (4): 1102–20.